Inspections & Inventories

 Wear and tear in a rental property

 Wear and tear is an inevitable part of letting out a rental property.
-Whether you're a new landlord or have years of experience behind you as a landlord, it can still be tricky to work out what constitutes normal deterioration and what is genuine damage caused by a tenant.
-Get it wrong, and you may end up either footing the bill unfairly or triggering a deposit dispute that could damage your reputation or lead to a formal complaint.
+Whether you are a new landlord or have years of experience behind you, it can still be tricky to work out what constitutes normal deterioration and what is genuine damage caused by a tenant.
+Get it wrong and you may end up either footing the bill unfairly or triggering a deposit dispute that could damage your reputation or lead to a formal complaint.

 This article explains what fair wear and tear means in rental properties, how it is defined legally, how to handle disputes, and what landlords can do to stay fair and compliant.
 If you want a broader overview of staying on the right side of the rules, you may also find our guide to the best property compliance software for UK landlords helpful.